+Did we pass?
 Sometimes to get to the bottoms of things, you have to start from… the bottom.
-When our Director of Sales, Vanessa Lee, told registered dietitian Sarah Greenfield that ongoing bloat stumped her, Sarah proposed a unique solution: stool testing.
+When our Director of Sales, Vanessa Lee, told Sarah Greenfield, RD, that ongoing bloat stumped her, Sarah proposed a unique solution: stool testing.
 Read on to learn more, or watch the video recap above!

 What Is A Stool Test?“It helps show what’s going on in the body,” Sarah tell us.
 “We can look at inflammation, we can look at malabsorption, we look for parasites, infection… All of these things are so crucial to your well-being.
 While it may sound kind of disgusting to test your poop, it gives so much insight into your overall health.”
 Who might benefit from stool testing?
 People who are suffering from digestive issues that they just can’t seem to figure out.
 “If you’ve modified your diet, changed your lifestyle, and still aren’t seeing movement or change in your discomfort, then examining your poop is a really good place to start,” says Sarah.
 “Your poop doesn’t lie!”

 How Does It Work?You get a box with everything you need to collect your sample at home—including, yes, a pair of gloves.
 A specimen is dispersed between four different containers that are closed, packed back into the box, sealed up, and shipped to a lab.
 The results come back two weeks later.
 “It wasn’t as gross as I expected,” Vanessa says after trying the process herself.
 “The weirdest part was it riding in my front seat in the FedEx bag and then handing it over to ship.”